aelmosalamy/asp-protocol/README.md

 *Encrypted.* Returns methods supported by the server (Since a server might not be fully supporting all methods defined in its version, non-compliant).

 #### ANIM
 *Encrypted.* Returns all stored animal names starting with the string in body.
+Case-sensitive.

 #### SOUN
 *Encrypted.* Returns all stored animal sounds starting with the string in body.
+Case-sensitive.

 #### ATOS
-*Encrypted.* Returns animal sound given a valid animal name.
+*Encrypted.* Returns animal sound given a valid animal name as provided in body.
+Case-sensitive.

 ### Version 3
 Exactly like version 2, just....
 There is something special about this version.